Howriq/tutorial-101/docs/book/v1/chapter-1.md

 `dotkernel/dot-cache`

-Provides caching support for DotKernel applications.
+Provides caching support for Dotkernel applications.
-It offers a PSR-6 and PSR-16 compatible caching system that integrates smoothly with DotKernel's service container.
+It offers a PSR-6 and PSR-16 compatible caching system that integrates smoothly with Dotkernel's service container.

 `ramsey/uuid`